On April 2nd, TechWell hosted a webinar on Exploratory Testing Essentials with Maaret Pyhäjärvi (F-Secure) and Sergio Freire (Xray).

-The quality and quantity of questions called for going back specifically for those answers, and you can still watch the webinar recording.
+The quality and quantity of questions called for going back specifically for those answers, and you can still watch the exploratory testing essentials webinar.

-At Xray, we know that Exploratory Testing is an essential part of successful software testing.
-To support the testing community, we’re launching the Xray Exploratory App.
-This app is your go-to companion for Exploratory Testing because it eases the burden of documentation by recording videos, making screenshots, taking notes, and sharing your results with your team.
+At Xray, we know that Exploratory Testing is essential to successful software testing.
+To support the testing community, we launched the Xray Exploratory App.
+This app is your go-to companion for Exploratory Testing because it eases the documentation burden by recording videos, making screenshots, taking notes, and sharing your results with your team.

 Convincing managers and people focused on automation

-How to convince managers that ET is the way forward and how to explain its value when someone thinks that all testing should be automated?
+How do you convince managers that Exploratory Testing is the way forward and explain its value when someone thinks that all testing should be automated?

-If your managers or colleagues push for a certain way of doing testing, having a conversation of their experiences that lead them to this approach and listening may help.
-In particular, I find one of my earlier career major mistakes was trying to convince people that we should leave space for exploratory testing when the world around me started getting excited around test automation – I could have well used my energy in helping test automation succeed earlier rather than in protecting space for exploring while not having to pay attention to code.
-Nowadays I model test automation as documentation I leave behind from exploratory testing, and a foundation that enables reach beyond my abilities without code.
-In my experience, we explore when we automate and it is our choice on how short a leash we use, and what results we see as our opportunity to report.
-I consider tight roles harmful, and I’m a great fan of pair and mob programming/testing and other forms of great collaboration.
+If your managers or colleagues push for a certain way of doing testing, having a conversation about their experiences that lead them to this approach and listening may help.
+In particular, I find one of my earlier career major mistakes was trying to convince people that we should leave space for exploratory testing when the world around me started getting excited about test automation - I could have well-used my energy in helping test automation succeed earlier rather than in protecting space for exploring while not having to pay attention to code.

 You spoke of the idea that opportunity cost is a central concept.
 Can you explain some more about opportunity cost?

 We never have an endless amount of time.
 We always stop testing before we are completely done.
-We need automation to do some of activity that spans over time, environments, data, and functional combinations and it is a worthwhile investment to build something that, when failing, is our invitation to explore.
-But having one scenario automated out of hundreds is not always a better use of time over attending to the application covering some tens of others.
+We need automation to do some activity that spans over time, environments, data, and functional combinations.
+It is a worthwhile investment to build something that, when failing, is our invitation to explore.
+But having one scenario automated out of hundreds is not always better than attending to the application covering tens of others.

-Exploratory testing is about looking at the whole, making choices on opportunity cost and using code to test whenever it makes sense.
-And with continuous releases, it makes sense a lot.
+Exploratory testing is about looking at the whole, making choices on opportunity cost, and using code to test whenever it makes sense.
+And with continuous releases, it makes a lot of sense.

 Do you think the time to do Exploratory is the same or is it faster to get quality results?

-I can explore level 1 (just find a function, see it could work), or I can explore level 10 (function in combination with environments, other functions, data and whatever other things I figure out that can be connected).
+I can explore level 1 (just find a function and see if it could work) or level 10 (function in combination with environments, other functions, data, and whatever other things I figure out that can be connected).
 Level 10 takes a lot more time, and we don’t always go to level 10.
 Level 1 exploratory testing is fine too.
-Regression test automation is often level 1, but we can’t afford to get to level 10 without automating – too much effort and not a smart choice.
+Regression test automation is often level 1, but we can’t afford to get to level 10 without automating - too much effort and not a smart choice.